-Two $e^+e^-$ pairs are identified in films 35 ( $\gamma_1$ ) and 41 ( $\gamma_2$ ).
-An image based procedure is applied to identify and were estimated from the shower track multiplicity

-Table 3 Electromagnetic showers features.
-Reconstructed energies reconstruct the electromagnetic showers [22].
-An additional image data taking with 1 micron Z pitch is performed in a cone of 400 mrad aperture around the slope of the primary photon ( $e^+e^-$ mean slope), starting from film 31 down to film 57 in the brick.
+Two e^+e^- pairs are identified in films 35 (γ_1) and 41 (γ_2).
+An image based procedure is applied to identify and reconstruct the electromagnetic showers [22].
+An additional image data taking with 1 micron Z pitch is performed in a cone of 400 mrad aperture around the slope of the primary photon (e^+e^- mean slope), starting from film 31 down to film 57 in the brick.
 All tracks in the volume are reconstructed using the 3D clustering algorithm.
 The main features of the reconstructed showers are listed in Table 3 and shown in Fig. 6.